Airdrie, North Lanarkshire: Healthcare

 Airdrie is home to Monklands District General Hospital with a 24-hour Accident & Emergency department.

 Adjacent to Monklands Hospital is Maggie's Lanarkshire, part of the Maggie's Centres cancer support charity.

+There is a community health centre in Airdrie city centre on Graham Street.

 Education

 The following are the secondary schools, all of which are run by North Lanarkshire Council: